KhaiHuy123/analytics-processing-pipeline/README.md

 - After cloning section, just run `docker-compose build` and run `docker-compose up -d` after all containers are built.

+- Hint : before dockerizing pipeline, make sure it works on local environment.
+Try to run this pipeline on local several times.
+We should have all data in our PostgreSQL database before running `DBT pipeline`.
+After running DBT pipeline, you will see the `manifest.json` in `target` folder of `dbt project`.
+Without this file, we can not activate the pipeline.

 - If you are using Docker Destop and you can see these below pictures on your screen, it means your analytics system is ready to work.
 Good Luck !

 ![image](https://github.com/user-attachments/assets/4f39dfbc-eade-406f-a9a9-684e53b6b306)